-9. Did you begin to create chaos or fantasize about a different life first thing in the morning?
-Would you wake up obsessing or angry with a knot in your stomach?
+9. Did I begin to create chaos or fantasize about a different life first thing in the morning?
+Would I wake up obsessing or angry with a knot in my stomach?
 Page 3, Paragraph 3 10.
-Did you try to fix and control others or fantasize to escape from problems, sometimes brought on by the chaos you created?
+Did I try to fix and control others or fantasize to escape from problems, sometimes brought on by the chaos I created?
 Page 4, Paragraph 1 11.
-Did you become an unwelcome hanger on at your job?
+Did I become an unwelcome hanger on at my job?
 School?
 Friends, neighbors or ex-lovers'?
-Your child(s) school?
+My child's school?
 Page 5, Top Paragraph 12. a.)
-Did the knot in your stomach or other pain in your body at some point cease to be a luxury and become a necessity? b.)
-Did someone in your life cease to be a luxury and become a necessity?
+Did the knot in my stomach (or other pain in my body) at some point cease to be a luxury and become a necessity? b.)
+Did someone in my life cease to be a luxury and become a necessity?
 Page 5, Paragraph 1 13. a.)
-Did you feel a sense of impending calamity, like something bad was always about to happen? b.)
-Did you have to focus on fixing someone/something else to be able to function at all?
+Did I feel a sense of impending calamity, like something bad is always about to happen? b.)
+Did I have to focus on fixing someone/something else to be able to function at all?
 Page 6, Paragraph 1 14. a.)
 Has this, or did this, go on for years? b.)
-Did you think of suicide?
+Did I think of suicide to escape?

 c.)
-Did you try taking liquor or drugs yourself to escape the problems you had created?
-Did you call the police or treatment centers for another person even though you had a deep lingering feeling that something was wrong with you too? d.)
-Did you lose weight or gain weight?
-Stop taking care of yourself?
-What did your health and teeth look like?
-What did your finances look like? e.)
-Did the chaos you created effect how you interacted with your children, coworkers, family, friends, partners?
-Page 6, Paragraph 2 Page 7, Top Paragraph Page 7, Paragraph 2 rage o, raiagiapii 2 rage 1, 10p raiagiapii rage 1, raiagiapii 2 15. a).
-Did you seek help, gain knowledge about yourself, learn your adrenaline or "stress" triggers and try to get in touch with your feelings? b).
-Did this "self knowledge" alone work, or did you create chaos again?
+Did I try taking liquor/drugs/lovers/more work to escape the problems I had created?
+Did I call the police or treatment centers for another person even though I had a deep lingering feeling that something was wrong with me too? d.)
+Did I lose weight or gain weight?
+Stop taking care of myself?
+What did my health and teeth look like?
+What did my finances look like?
+Did my addiction to stress create illness in my body? e.)
+Did the stress I created effect how I interacted with my children, coworkers, family, friends, partners, loved ones?
+Page 6, Paragraph 2 Page 7, Top Paragraph Page 7, Paragraph 2 15. a).
+Did I seek help, gain knowledge about myself, learn my adrenaline or "stress" triggers and try to get in touch with my feelings? b).
+Did this "self knowledge" work, or did I create chaos again?
 16. a).
-Do you now realize that self-knowledge did not, and never will, keep you permanently emotionally sober? b).
-Were you told you would die if you didn't stop?
-Or that you would kill someone?
+Do I now realize that self-knowledge did not get me emotionally sober?
+Do I understand that self-knowledge will never keep me permanently emotionally sober? b).
+Was I told I would die if I didn't change?
+Or that I would kill someone?
 Go to jail?
-Be Committed?
+Be committed to an institution?
 Page 7, Paragraph 3 17. a).
-Did you feel loneliness, despair and self pity? b.)
-Did you ever feel that your emotions or that living in crises were your masters?
+Did I feel loneliness, despair, and self-pity? b.)
+Did I ever feel that my emotions, stress, or living in crises were my masters?

 c.)
-Did this (that you had no power) scare you?
-Were you afraid? d.)
-Did this fear get you or keep you emotionally sober?
-Did you invite chaos again anyway?
+Did this (that I had no power) scare me?
+Was I afraid? d.)
+Did fear get me, or keep me, emotionally sober?
+Did I invite chaos again anyway?
 Page 8, Paragraph 2 18. a).
-Has your human will failed you?
-(Did you really "decide" to create chaos again, or did you just convince yourself that "life" was happening to you so you could feel sorry for yourself again?
-So you could be a Martyr or angry again? b.)
-Have you been pronounced incurable?
-Do you feel unfixable? c.)
-Are you ready to admit complete defeat?
-What meaning does this have for you?
+Has my human will failed me?
+(Did I really "decide" to create chaos again, or did I just convince myself that "life" was happening to me so I could feel sorry for myself again?
+So I could feel like a Martyr?
+So I could be angry again? b.)
+Have I been pronounced incurable?
+Do I feel unfixable? c.)
+Am I ready to admit complete defeat?
+What meaning does this have for me?
 Page 11, Paragraph 3 19.
-Do you understand the price of freedom will be the destruction of self-centeredness?
+Do I understand the price of freedom will be the destruction of my self-centeredness?
 Page 14, Paragraph 1 20.
-Do you understand the absolute necessity of demonstrating these principles in all your affairs if you want to get and stay emotionally sober?
+Where had I been unmindful of others welfare?
+P.9 top paragraph 21.
+Do I understand the absolute necessity of demonstrating these principles in all my affairs if I want to get and stay emotionally sober?